 Charged with battery domestic violence?
 Call an attorney…

-If you've been arrested for the "Nevada offense of domestic violence," call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free meeting to discuss how we can fight the case.
-We may be able to get the charges dismissed or reduced, or else we'll fight for your innocence at trial.
+If you have been arrested for the "Nevada offense of domestic violence," call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free meeting to discuss how we can fight the case.
+We may be able to get the charges dismissed or reduced, or else we will fight for your innocence at trial.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, Beatty, and Tonopah.